-These are firm nodules usually less than one cm in diameter.
-They tent to appear in early adult life, and are most common on the legs or upper arms, but can occur anywhere.
-They are not neoplasms but some are reactive to earlier insults such as insect bites of folliculitis.
+These are firm nodules usually less than two cm in diameter.
+They tend to appear in early adult life, and are most common on the proximal legs or arms, but can occur anywhere.
+They are not neoplasms but are thought to be reactive to earlier insults such as insect bites or folliculitis.
 They are often skin coloured but may be hyperpigmented (melanin), or be erythematous.

-Histologically they show a proliferation of fibroblasts in the dermis. and some believe they are a late response to insect bites rather then a neoplasm.
+Histologically they show a proliferation of fibroblasts in the dermis.
 A big clinical clue is that they are much firmer than many other nodules, and that they feel bigger than they look.
 They are often misdiagnosed as melanocytic nevi.